UPDATE: THIS IS NOW 5 REASONS TO HAVE BIGGER ROTORS!!

 Potential energy= mass*9.81*height

-As we travel, this potential energy is transferred to kinetic energy, with the result being us on a bike bouncing down the hill.
+As we travel, this potential energy becomes kinetic energy, with the result being us on a bike bouncing down the hill.

 REASON #5 TO HAVE BIGGER ROTORS